wp-plugins/related-youtube-videos/readme.txt

 Also, this plugin offers you two ways to embed related videos:

-1. by using the shortcode [relatedYouTubeVideos] somewhere in your post/page content
+1. by using the shortcode [relatedYouTubeVideos] somewhere in your post/page content.
-2. by using the WordPress widget "Related YouTube Videos" in any of your widget areas (multiple instances are possible)
+2. by using the WordPress widget "Related YouTube Videos" in any of your widget areas (multiple instances are possible).

+= System Requirements =

+In order to run this plugin you need the following components installed and enabled in your server and PHP environment:

+* PHP 5.1.2+
+* SimpleXML (usually is enabled by default anyways)
+* cURL (preferred) or fopen/fsockopen
+* OpenSSL + HTTPS wrapper (is only required if cURL is not available)
+* WordPress 3.0+

+In general you should not have to worry about these things since they're included in most web hosting packages nowadays.
+But to be sure you can download and install this plugin and then check the backend page.
+There is a "System Requirements" section that will show you exactly if you can good to go or if there is any problem.

+In case you're getting a "URL file-access is disabled in the server configuration" error you should make sure your PHP.ini file contains these two lines:

+  allow_url_include = on

+  allow_url_fopen = on

 = The Shortcode =

+I'm only going to explain the options/paramters for the shortcode but they work exactly the same for the widget, of course.

 You can put the shortcode **[relatedYouTubeVideos]** anywhere you want inside the content of a page, post, or custom post type - as long as your WordPress theme is supporting shortcodes.

-You can also add a number of attributes to configure the assembling of the list of videos that will be embedded:

-* 'width'               (numeric)   Width of the HTML video object
-* 'height'              (numeric)   Height of the HTML video object
-* 'relation'            (string)    Specify the kind of relation that shall be used for searching YouTube.
-Can either be 'postTitle', 'postTags', or 'keywords' (in which case the attribute 'terms' will be used for the YouTube search).
-* 'terms'               (string)    Search YouTube for these terms - no separating commas required.
-* 'exact'               (string)    Set to 'true' will (try to) search for the exact phrase.
-* 'orderBy'             (string)    Can either be 'published', 'rating', 'viewCount', (default) 'relevance'.
-* 'start'               (numeric)   Offset / numbers of search results that will be skipped.
-0 being the default.
-* 'offset'              (numeric)   START and OFFSET are interchangably the same and just other words for the same option.
-* 'max'                 (numeric)   Number of videos (or search results) that will be returned.
-Can be any number between 1 and 10!
-* 'random'              (numeric)   Select MAX number of videos out of RANDOM number of videos.
+You can use the following options/parameters/attributes:

+**Appearance**

-* 'class'               (string)    You can specify an additional HTML class name for the wrapping `<ul>` element
+* **id**                  - You can specify the HTML id attribute for the wrapping `<ul>` element.
-* 'id'                  (string)    You can specify the HTML id attribute for the wrapping `<ul>` element.
+* **class**               - You can specify an additional HTML class name for the wrapping `<ul>` element
-* 'apiVersion'          (numeric)   Version of the YouTube/Google API that will be used.
+* **width**               - Width of the HTML video object
+* **height**              - Height of the HTML video object
+* **preview**             - "true" will only display the preview image and only load the video (via Javascript!) when this image has been clicked.
-* 'showVideoTitle'      (string)    "true" if you want to show the video title right below the video itself.
+* **showVideoTitle**      - "true" if you want to show the video title right below the video itself.
 Can be styled via CSS class `.title`
-* 'showVideoDescripton  (string)    "true" if you want to show the video description below the video, respectively, when the video title is displayed right below the title.
+* **showVideoDescripton** - "true" if you want to show the video description below the video, respectively, when the video title is displayed right below the title.
 Can be styled via CSS class `.description`

-* 'preview'             (string)    "true" will only display the preview image and only load the video (via Javascript!) when this image has been clicked.
+**Configuration**

+* **max**                 - Number of videos (or search results) that will be returned.
+Can be any number between 1 and 10!
+* **random**              - Select MAX number of videos out of RANDOM number of videos.
+* **offset**              - START and OFFSET are interchangably the same and just other words for the same option.

+**YouTube**

+* **relation**            - Specify the kind of relation that shall be used for searching YouTube.
+Can either be 'postTitle', 'postTags', or 'keywords' (in which case the attribute 'terms' will be used for the YouTube search).
+* **terms**               - Search YouTube for these terms - no separating commas required.
+* **exact**               - Set to 'true' will (try to) search for the exact phrase.
+* **orderBy**             - Can either be 'published', 'rating', 'viewCount', (default) 'relevance'.
-* 'lang'                (string)    {2-letter-language-code} will show videos in that language.
+* **lang**                - {2-letter-language-code} will show videos in that language.
-* 'region'              (string)    {2-letter-country-code} will show videos that are actually viewable in that region/country.
+* **region**              - {2-letter-country-code} will show videos that are actually viewable in that region/country.
-* 'author'              (string)    Only show videos from a given YouTube User(name) .
+* **author**              - Only show videos from a given YouTube User(name) .
+* **filter**              - Add additional keywords or filtering search parameters.
+Those will **always** be added even when the relation is set to post title, tags, or so.

 I recommend always using the attributes 'relation', 'max', and if the relation shall be 'keywords' the 'terms' attribute.
 Depending on your design you might also set a custom width and height for the videos so they fit in properly.

 Shortcode Example 1: **[relatedYouTubeVideos relation="postTags" max="3"]** Will show three videos coming back from the search YouTube for (all!) the tags you have assigned to this post or page.